 The state taxpayer identification number is a state-specific version of a federal EIN.
 Your state taxpayer identification number may also be called a state:

 - Employer ID

 The application process varies by state, but it’s similar to applying for a federal EIN.
 Generally, you can register online using your state website (e.g., state department of revenue, department of labor, etc.).

 If you’re looking for a simple way to run payroll, try Patriot Software.
 Our online payroll software uses a three-step payroll process so you can easily withhold deductions and pay employees.
 Get your free trial today!

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of February 27, 2013.This is not intended as legal advice; for more information, please click here.